tido64/rainbow/README.md

 ### Audio

+Rainbow integrates [FMOD Studio](http://www.fmod.org/).
+Its API is available at the scripting layer.

-Implemented on top of OpenAL and [OpenSL ES](http://www.khronos.org/opensles/) (Android-only).
-Support for the following formats:
+A custom solution based on OpenAL and
+[OpenSL ES](http://www.khronos.org/opensles/) (Android-only) is also available, with support for the following formats:

 - Android: Any format supported by Android's
   [OpenSL ES](http://www.khronos.org/opensles/) implementation